goodtaeeun/OSS_final_project/README.md

 Grade Tracker is a SW that helps you keep track of your scores and grades.
 If you take mutiple courses, it is hard to keep track of your scores.
-As the semster reaches its end, wen must figure out where to invest more effort.
+As the semster reaches its end, one must figure out where to invest more effort.
 This SW will help you in that time.
 <br/><br/>